Skip to content

 Load XDP program

-We will load the simple xdp-pass program, which permits all traffic to the attached interface, eno3 in this example.
+We will load and attach the simple xdp-pass program, which permits all traffic to the attached interface, eno3 in this example.
 We will use the priority of 100.
 Find a deeper dive into CLI syntax in CLI Guide.

 Bpfman State